Patterns: Numbers

 Solution:

-Numbers are shrinking in the sequence, so our pattern is a shrinking pattern.
-By subtracting the second number from the first number we can find the common difference: \(52-47=5\).
-So, The answers to the question are\(62,57\) and \(42\).
+Numbers are shrinking in the sequence, so our pattern is shrinking.
+By subtracting the second number from the first number, we can find the common difference: \(52-47=5\).
+So, the answers to the question are\(62,57\) and \(42\).

 Exercises for Patterns: Numbers